devsecops-test/io-coverity-sample/README.md

 ## Running with Docker

 Run the insecure-bank application with Docker.
-Changes in the README.

 Place Hdiv agent and license in the application root folder.